The Washington AIDS Partnership brings together ideas, people, & resources to fight HIV/AIDS in the Greater Washington, D.C. region

-What is the Washington AIDS Partnership??
-We are a committed group of individuals and organizations striving to prevent new HIV infections and help those living with HIV/AIDS in the Washington, DC metropolitan region.
-Each year, the Partnership raises money from people like you to support the most effective, life-saving HIV programs in our region, including HIV/AIDS prevention education for young people, HIV testing, support for front-line HIV/AIDS workers, and connecting people living with HIV/AIDS to medical care.
-In 2012, the Partnership helped the local community provide more than 12,000 people with information about how to protect themselves from HIV/AIDS, preventing countless HIV infections.
-The Partnership also operates two other life-saving programs:
+What is the Washington AIDS Partnership?
+We are a committed group of individuals and organizations striving to prevent new HIV infections and help those living with HIV in the Greater Washington, D.C. region.
+Each year, the Partnership raises money from people like you to support the most effective, life-saving HIV and health programs in our region, including HIV testing, education to improve people's health, and connecting people living with HIV to medical care.
+In 2014, the Partnership helped more than 10,000 people get tested, educated, and engaged in the health care system.
+The Partnership also operates several life-saving programs, including:

 For more information on the Washington AIDS Partnership, an initiative of the Washington Regional Association of Grantmakers, please visit the Partnership’s website: www.washingtonaidspartnership.org.

 Anyone can set up a fundraiser for this charity.
 It's quick.
 It's easy.

 And it's free!